atulguptag/Google-Cloud-Challenge-Labs-Soluitons/Migrate a MySQL Database to Google Cloud SQL Challenge Lab.md

 CREATE DATABASE wordpress; CREATE USER 'blogadmin'@'%' IDENTIFIED BY 'Password1*'; GRANT ALL PRIVILEGES ON wordpress.* TO 'blogadmin'@'%'; FLUSH PRIVILEGES;
 ```

-* all done from here, let's exit
+* All done from here, let's exit

 ```
 exit